js07/pd-convert-actions/README.md

 ?
 Output as separate javascript files or a single CSV file?
 JavaScript ?
 Path to components directory to write files to ./test/output ?
 Wrap the component with `defineComponent()`?
 No
 ?
-Generate labels for component props?
-No
+Generate labels for component props without labels?
+No ?
-?
 Convert generated component to ESM?
 (Y/n)
 ```